 memory, and the file system using LXC while host-based firewalls restrict applications from establishing

-The data in bizztracker is stored in Heroku Postgres databases.
+The data in bizztracker is stored in Oracle databases.
 It is stored in a separate

 access-controlled database.
 Each database requires a unique username and password that is only valid for

 that specific database and is unique to bizztracker.

 The connection between bizztracker and Oracle databases require SSL encryption to ensure a high level

 Every change to your data is written to write-ahead logs, which are shipped to multi-datacenter,